0art-vandelay0/portfolio-landing-page/README.md

 ## Technologies Used

-* VS Code
+-   VS Code
-* HTML
+-   HTML
-* CSS
+-   CSS

 ## Description

 This page is my personal portfolio.
-It has a short profile about myself along with my bacground and some hobbies.
+It has a short profile about myself along with my background and some hobbies.

 ## Setup/Installation Requirements

-* Clone this repo
+-   Clone this repo
-* Open in your IDE or command line
+-   Open in your IDE or command line
-* Run in Live Server or your local server
+-   Run in Live Server or your local server

 ## Known Bugs